 The engineering sprint

 Anyone with a background in software engineering will understand what I mean by a ‘sprint’.
-A sprint is a block of work focussed around achieving a clearly defined objective, within a set period of time (at Charlie, this usually means two weeks).
+A sprint is a block of work focussed around achieving a clearly defined objective, within a set period of time.

 The power of a sprint is that it can help to break down large goals into clear, manageable objectives, then works to focus whole teams of people around achieving those objectives.
 Even better, aligning teams around short, sharp bursts of effort gives the whole project a real sense of impetus and clarity - exactly what had been missing from our hiring process.